-16 May The Importance of Sleep for Fat Loss
+The Importance of Sleep for Fat Loss16th May * 2 min read

 We can all relate to what it feels like when we have a restless night’s sleep and how we struggle to get through the day without it.
 Anything can affect us having a good night’s sleep however it is worth giving a thought on how a poor night’s sleep can affect your athletic performance and also your fat loss goals.

 Research shows that not sleeping enough each night can affect and undo the benefits of dieting and clean eating.
 Think about the last night you had a poor night’s sleep… think about how you felt when you woke up… and think about how you felt during the day.
 It’s not just your brain, body or mood that feels tired and grumpy, your fat cells will too.
 When your body is deprived of sleep, the body suffers from a term called metabolic grogginess.
 Sure you can have a cup of coffee to give you a boost, but the body’s hormones don’t respond in the same way.
 When the body is tired and deprived of sleep, insulin sensitivity is lowered.

 When the body’s insulin is working well, fat cells remove fatty acids and lipids from the blood stream and prevent fat storage.
 However, when the body becomes less sensitive to insulin, more insulin is secreted from the pancreas.
 This excess insulin leads to fat being stored in all of the wrong places, for example, the liver via a process called lipogenesis.